MicrosoftDocs/learn/learn-pr/wwl-data-ai/introduction-azure-data-share/includes/6-exercise-share-dataset.md

     ![Azure Data Share add Azure Data Lake Storage Gen2](../media/ADSAddDatasetADLSGen2.png)

 8. Select the container in which the files are located in your ADLS Gen 2 of the dataset that you would like to share.
-You can choose to share the whole container, or if you double click on the container itself, you can specify the file you’d like to share.
+You can choose to share the whole container, or if you double-click on the container itself, you can specify the file you’d like to share.

     ![Azure Data Share select container in Azure Data Lake Storage Gen2](../media/ADSContainerADLSForDataSetShare.png)